CUBRID/cubrid-manual/en/sql/query/kill.rst

-:custom-meta-keywords: kill statement
+:meta-keywords: kill statement
-:custom-meta-description: The KILL statement terminates transactions with an option TRANSACTION or QUERY modifier.
+:meta-description: The KILL statement terminates transactions with an option TRANSACTION or QUERY modifier.

 ****
 KILL